Code-Institute-Submissions/algirdas1993-battleships_pp3_AugResub/README.md

 # Ultimate Battleships
 **Ultimate Battleships** is Python terminal game, which runs in the Code Institute mock terminal in Heroku.

-This game is made, so that two player can play against each other.
-They take turns, gama host places battleships on the board, after all battleships are placed, player guesses where those ships are on the board.
+This game is made, so that program randomly places five ship on the board.
+Then player has 15 turns to guess the coodinates of all five ships.

 [Here is the live version of my **Ultimate Battleships** project](https://battleship1993.herokuapp.com/)